Catholic Church in Lithuania: 15th century

-While the dioceses were being established, churches were mostly built and founded by rulers, later by magnates and nobles.
-In the foundations by rulers, land was usually assigned to the church, the income from which allowed the maintenance of parish clergy and buildings, while the foundations by nobles concerned funds and church supplies.
-The noble founders of churches and their heirs usually also inherited the Jus patronatus, which ensured that the parish would be provided with a clergyman.
+As dioceses were being established, churches were primarily constructed and endowed by rulers, and later by magnates and nobles.
+Rulers typically granted land to churches, generating income to sustain parish clergy and maintain buildings, while noble endowments provided funds and church supplies.
+Noble founders and their heirs often retained the jus patronatus, ensuring the parish was staffed with a clergyman.